 - 1.1.1 A CoSpace Rescue team should consist of 1 to 2 members.
 Each participant can only register for one team.
-Each participant can only register for one team. - 1.1.2 All team members must be at the right age for the respective age group. - U12 group: Teams with all students aged 7 to 12-year-old can participate in this category. - U19 group: Teams with all student members aged 13 to 19 year old can participate in this category.
+Each participant can only register for one team. - 1.1.2 All team members must be at the right age for the respective age group. - U19 group: Teams with all student members aged 13 to 19 year old can participate in this category.
 If a team has mixed ages (with both U12 and U19 members), they will be allowed to compete in U19 category.